Allustrode/testing/README.md

 # testing
 for testing only

 ------->> this is done someone else

+now this is updated by main itself